The Tulsa law firm of Fry & Elder is well versed in all immigration law practices, including Oklahoma asylum law.

 Her work at Fry & Elder focuses on the legal representation of individuals who are facing the numerous and complicated immigration laws in the United States in affirmative and defensive immigration policies before the Department of Homeland Security.

 Robert G “Hap” Fry Jr., is a decorated and accomplished Tulsa divorce lawyer.
 He He was recently honored as the Lawyer of the Year for Family Law in Tulsa for 2016 by Best Lawyers® and has been selected as an Oklahoma Super Lawyer® every year since 2007.

-Fry & Elder attorneys James R. Elder, M. Shane Henry, and Aaron D. Bundy, along with Fry are AV® Preeminent Peer Review Rated by Martindale-Hubbell®, while Barteaux, Henry and Bundy each have been selected as Super Lawyers® Rising Stars™.
+Fry & Elder attorneys James R. Elder, and Aaron D. Bundy, along with Fry are AV® Preeminent Peer Review Rated by Martindale-Hubbell®.

-Whether you need consultation with asylum in Oklahoma or any other immigration law in Oklahoma, contact Fry & Elder today to set up a personal consultation with a proven and accomplished Tulsa attorney.
+Whether you need consultation with Oklahoma asylum law or any other immigration law in Oklahoma, contact Fry & Elder today to set up a personal consultation with a proven and accomplished Tulsa attorney.